DKruglov1917/GameTelemetryAnalyzer/README.md

 - validate reachability and progression pacing
 - iteratively refine game configuration without manual inspection

+The analyzer consumes the same economic model that is used to configure the game runtime.
+It does **not** modify the model and does **not** influence gameplay parameters directly.

-This creates a feedback loop between telemetry, balancing data, and game configuration.
+Instead, it highlights deviations between the intended balance and the observed game state, forming a controlled feedback loop between telemetry, balancing data, and configuration decisions.

 ---